Lucius D. Clay Kaserne: 21st century

 Until summer 2011, WAAF was home to the headquarters of 1st Armored Division and a number of subordinate units.
 As American forces draw down in Europe, 2017 plans called for Wiesbaden to remain one of six geographic hubs for U.S. forces in Europe.
-After the closure of US facilities in Frankfurt, Germany, the headquarters of American Forces Network (AFN) was moved from its old AFN Frankfurt location to Mannheim.
+After the closure of US facilities in Frankfurt, the headquarters of American Forces Network (AFN) was moved from its old AFN Frankfurt location to Mannheim.
 AFN opened a small regional studio, AFN Hessen, on WAAF to serve the American troops in and around Wiesbaden.
 It is now home to the 2nd Military Intelligence Battalion of the 66th Military Intelligence Brigade, flying the RC-12 Guardrail signals intelligence aircraft.

 On June 14, 2012, WAAF was renamed "Lucius D. Clay Kaserne" after General Lucius D. Clay.
 Clay was the former U.S. military governor of the Germany and architect of the rebuilding of Germany after World War II that led to the Marshall Plan.
 Clay instituted Operation Vittles from WAAF in 1948, retiring only after the Soviets lifted their blockade of Berlin.
 Prior to this renaming, "Lucius D. Clay Kaserne" was the name of a U.S. Army facility in then-West Germany, near the community of Garlstedt in Osterholz-Scharmbeck.
 The installation still named Clay Kaserne had been the home of the 2nd Armored Division (Forward) and is now the home of the Bundeswehr's logistics school.

 In 2022 and 2023, during the Russo-Ukrainian War from 2022, the base became the logistical hub, the International Donor Coordination Center, involving at least 17 nations who had representatives there.

+The Clay Barracks were the central location for the secret US support for Ukraine in the war against Russia.
+A New York Times article in March 2025 revealed that the US had planned and directed military operations for attacks on Russian territory from there, and provided the target coordinates for these operations.
+Key figures such as General Christopher Donahue and Mykhailo Zabrodskyi laid the foundation for the cooperation.
+This made the US government advisors an important part of the Ukrainian defense against Russia’s unprovoked full-scale invasion of Ukraine.
+According to US sources, more than 700,000 Russian soldiers have been killed or wounded in Ukraine’s defense of its territory during the Russo-Ukrainian war.